Drew Dudley introduced the “accidental teachers” in his life who have passed on some of the most transformative lessons.

-I think leadership is having the ability to respect experts while never forgetting that perhaps their experts like Charlie Chaplin was when he said, “The cinema is only a fad.
+I think leadership has the ability to respect experts while never forgetting that perhaps their experts, like Charlie Chaplin when he said, “The cinema is only a fad.
 It’s canned drama.
 What people really want is flesh and blood on the stage.”

 Perhaps they’re experts like Albert Einstein when he observed, “There is absolutely no evidence that atomic energy could ever exist.
 It would mean the atom would have to be smashed at will.”

 You are the world’s biggest expert on you.
-The foremost authority and the final word on what you are capable of, and the validity of your dreams, is you.
+The foremost authority and the final word on what you are capable of, and the validity of your dreams, are you.

 When they say you’re not good enough…they’re wrong.